 Pitfall #2 - Performing the due diligence

 Performing due diligence for PCI DSS service providers isn't just about the AoC, or looking them up on MasterCard or Visa’s websites.
-Like any other organization you use, you should perform standard due diligence at minimum.
+Like any other organization you use, you should perform standard due diligence at a minimum.
 An AoC doesn't give them any automatic 'pass'; think about other security regimes, think about your company’s standard vendor management practices; as credit card information is now deemed personal information under the GDPR - are they cutting the mustard?

 Pitfall #3 - You're missing a contractual agreement